Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 Estimated Total: 16 + 16 + 64 + (10 to 30) + (1 to 2) ≈ 107 - 128 GB

-This clearly shows why full fine-tuning of large models requires multiple high-VRAM GPUs (like A100s or H100s).
+This shows why full fine-tuning of large models often requires multiple high-VRAM GPUs.

 Parameter-Efficient Fine-Tuning (PEFT)

-Techniques like LoRA (Low-Rank Adaptation) dramatically reduce VRAM needs by freezing the base model parameters and training only small adapter layers.
+Techniques like LoRA (Low-Rank Adaptation) reduce VRAM needs by freezing base model parameters and training only small adapter layers.

-• LoRA: Only the LoRA adapter parameters (typically millions, not billions) require gradients and optimizer states.
-The base model (frozen) only contributes its parameter size (often loaded in a lower precision like FP16, BF16, or even INT8/INT4 via QLoRA).
+• LoRA: Only LoRA adapter parameters (millions, not billions) need gradients and optimizer states.
+The base model (frozen) contributes its parameter size (often in FP16, BF16, or quantized formats via QLoRA).

 • QLoRA: Further reduces memory by loading the base model in a quantized format (e.g., 4-bit NF4) while training LoRA adapters (often in BF16).